justincpresley/map-suite/docs/renderer.md

 * Returns: None
 * Usage: `addServiceCenter(symbol)`
 ## `canvasSetup`
-* Description: Does all basic initialization for the canvas, such as filling a background color.
-It also creates the ability to globally drag the canvas.
+* Description: Does all basic initialization for the canvas to prepare it for usage.
+This includes filling a background color, setting up the scroll-to-zoom functionality, and drawing the map of the US.
 * Parameters:
   * canvasID: String containing the HTML ID of the canvas
   * wrapperID: The HTML id of the DIV surrounding the canvas